Springboot starter Detail

 Section titled “2.
 The Core Annotation: @SpringBootApplication”This single annotation is the key to Spring Boot’s power and is a combination of three critical annotations:

-- @ComponentScan: Tells Spring to scan the current package and its sub-packages for other components (like- @Service,- @Repository,- @Controller, etc.) to register them as beans in the Application Context.
+@SpringBootConfiguration: Marks the class as a source of bean definitions and application configuration.@EnableAutoConfiguration: Activates Spring Boot’s auto-configuration mechanism.
+It intelligently configures your application based on the JAR dependencies present on the classpath.@ComponentScan: Tells Spring to scan the current package and its sub-packages for other components (like@Service,@Repository,@Controller, etc.) to register them as beans in the Application Context.

 3. Step-by-Step Startup Sequence